SeanKilleen/seankilleen.github.io/_posts/2024-11-10-til-kubernetes-auto-scaling-and-requests-vs-limits.md

 ## I'd Love Your Thoughts!

 How do you strategize your pod resource requests and limits?
-Let us know in the comments!
+Let me know in the comments!